PaddlePaddle/PaddleNLP/applications/information_extraction/taskflow_doc_en.md

 <a name="23"></a>

-#### 2.3 Use across tasks
+#### 2.3 Multi-Task Extraction

-- Multi-task extraction

-To extract entities and relation from documents, the schema structure is as follows:
+To extract entities and relation from documents simultaneously, you may set the schema structure as following:

 ```text
 schema = [